Detroiters: Development

 Robinson and Richardson, both raised in Michigan, performed improv comedy together first at Hamtramck's Planet Ant Theatre, and later at Chicago's Second City.
 They became close friends and conceptualized the idea of Detroiters.
 In an interview with the Metro Times, Robinson stated that they sought to depict Detroit as it really is and to avoid the overtly negative light in which the city is typically shown.

 Lorne Michaels' Broadway Video produced the show, and Jason Sudeikis, Joe Kelly, and Zach Kanin were executive producers.
 Robinson and Richardson also wrote for the show.

 Cast and filming

-Detroiters was shot on-location in Detroit; filming locations included Belle Isle, Hamtramck, the Detroit Institute of Arts, and the headquarters of Little Caesars.
+Detroiters was shot on-location in Detroit; filming locations included Doner Advertising, Belle Isle, Hamtramck, the Detroit Institute of Arts, and the headquarters of Little Caesars.
 Many of the commercials shown throughout the series are based on actual spots that showed in the 1990s in the area.

 The show hired over 200 people from Detroit, including cast members Lailani Ledesma, Christopher Powell, and Shawntay Dalon.
 The theme song was written by local artist and shoe entrepreneur Rick Williams.